 45.-(1.)
-All telegrams and postal articles sent by post and Telegrams letters addressed to any person at any inn hotel or at any lodging-house remaining or at any house at which lodgers are received and delivered to the for one month occupier or manager of such inn hotel or house shall be deemed to be returned to be under the control of the Chief Postmaster until delivered to Cwith.
-Ib. s.
+All telegrams and postal articles sent by post and Telegrams letters addressed to any person at any inn hotel or at any lodging-house or at any house at which lodgers are received and delivered to the occupier or manager of such inn hotel or house shall be deemed to be returned to post office. to be under the control of the Chief Postmaster until delivered to Cwith.
+1b. s.
 47.